Nazrana (1961 film): Casting

 Initially the shooting of the film was started with actress B. Saroja Devi, who acted in the Tamil original Kalyana Parisu and its Telugu remake Pelli Kanuka.
-During filming, she fell out with the director C. V. Sridhar and was replaced by actress Usha Kiran.
+During filming, she had a fall out with the director C. V. Sridhar over scheduling conflict with Raj Kapoor and was replaced by actress Vyjayanthimala.

 Soundtrack

 The film soundtrack was composed by Ravi, with lyrics by Rajendra Krishan.
 The songs "Baazi Kisi Ne Pyar Ki Jeeti Ya Haar Di", "Bikhrake Zulfen Chaman Mein Na Jana" and "Ek Woh Bhi Diwali Thi" became popular.